fcambus/ansiweather/README.md

 ### Location

 Location format is `city,CC` where `CC` is a two-letter ISO 3166-1 alpha-2 country code.
 A list of country codes is available [here](http://www.statdns.com/cctlds/).
+Alternatively, it's also possible to specify locations by their ID, a city list is available [here](http://openweathermap.org/help/city_list.txt).

 In case no location is specified, AnsiWeather will try to geolocate you using [Telize](http://www.telize.com/).